pagkly/Zed/Investopedia3/How Netting is Used to Offset Funds in Securities Trading and Bankruptcy.md

 Netting saves companies a great deal of time and costs by eliminating the need to process a large number of transactions per month and reducing the transactions necessary down to one payment.
 For banks transferring across borders, it limits the number of foreign exchange transactions as the number of flows decreases.

-With netting in [foreign exchange](https://www.investopedia.com/terms/f/foreign-exchange.asp), companies or banks can consolidate the number of currencies and foreign exchange deals intro larger trades, reaping the benefits of improved pricing.
-When companies have more organized time frames and predictability in settlements, they can more accurately forecast their [cash flows](https://www.investopedia.com/terms/c/cashflow.asp).
+With netting in [[foreign exchange]](https://www.investopedia.com/terms/f/foreign-exchange.asp), companies or banks can consolidate the number of currencies and foreign exchange deals intro larger trades, reaping the benefits of improved pricing.
+When companies have more organized time frames and predictability in settlements, they can more accurately forecast their [[cash flows]](https://www.investopedia.com/terms/c/cashflow.asp).

 ## Example of Netting